microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 - `valueChanged` - Sent anytime the map is modified due to a key being added, updated, or removed
 - `clear` - Sent when `clear()` is called to alert clients that all data from the map has been removed

 If client A and client B are both updating the same `SharedMap` and client B triggers a `set` call to update a value, both client A and B's local `SharedMap` objects will fire the `valueChanged` event.

-As such, you can use these events in order to keep your application state in sync with all changes various clients are making to the map.
+You can use these events in order to keep your application state in sync with all changes various clients are making to the map.

-Let's take a look at a simple example where you have a label and a button that updates the label contents to be a random number.
+Consider the following example where you have a label and a button.
+When clicked, the button updates the label contents to be a random number.

 ```javascript
 const map = fluidContainer.initialObjects.customMap;